SARS-CoV-2 Delta variant: Transmissibility

-Surveillance data from the U.S., Germany and the Netherlands indicates the Delta variant is growing by about a factor of 4 every two weeks with respect to the Alpha variant.
+Surveillance data from the U.S., Germany and the Netherlands in June and July 2021 indicated the Delta variant was growing by about a factor of 4 every two weeks with respect to the Alpha variant.

 In India, the United Kingdom, Portugal, Russia, Mexico, Australia, Indonesia, South Africa, Germany, Luxembourg, the United States, the Netherlands, Denmark, France and probably many other countries, the Delta variant had become the dominant strain by July 2021.
 Depending on country, there is typically a lag from a few days to several weeks between cases and variant reporting.
-As of July 20, this variant had spread to 124 countries, and WHO had indicated that it was becoming the dominant strain, if not one already.
+As of July 20, 2021, this variant had spread to 124 countries, and WHO had indicated that it was becoming the dominant strain, if not one already.

 In the Netherlands, the virus was still able to propagate significantly in the population with over 93.4% of blood donors being tested positive for SARS-CoV-2 antibodies after week 28, 2021.
 Many people there are not fully vaccinated, so those antibodies would have been developed from exposure to the wild virus or from a vaccine.
 Similar high seroimmunity levels occur in the United Kingdom in blood donors and general surveillance.

-A preprint found that the viral load in the first positive test of infections with the variant was on average ∼1000 times higher than with compared infections during 2020.
+A preprint found that the viral load in the first positive test of infections with the variant was on average ~1000 times higher than with compared infections during 2020.
 Preliminary data from a study with 100,000 volunteers in the UK from May to July 2021, when Delta was spreading rapidly, indicates that vaccinated people who test positive for COVID-19, including asymptomatic cases, have a lower viral load in average.
 Data from the US, UK, and Singapore indicate that vaccinated people infected by Delta may have viral loads as high as unvaccinated infected people, but might remain infectious for a shorter period.